kogpsy/jspsych-gabor-stimulus-plugin/README.md

 # jspsych-gabor-stimulus-plugin

+## Note on WebGL

+jsPsych plugin params are seriously messed up.
+Functions get evaluated, more complex objects are not getting to my plugin and somehow, parameters cannot contain circular references (as a pixi.js app object does, e.g.).
+For that reason, it's not possible to pass my provider thingy as a plugin param.
+It just came to me that I could try to abstract the creation of the plugin class somehow.
+So that when the module gets loaded, pixi is initialized and then the plugin class (which has access to pixi as it's in the same module) is exported.
+But I wonder how that would behave when it's imported multiple times - check that since it foundatinal knowledge anyways.

+---

 This project aims to provide a jsPsych plugin for generating gabor patch stimuli.
 Once it reaches reasonable stability, test coverage and usability, it will be proposed to the jsPsych team for integration into the main codebase.

 ## How to use